MF Norwegian School of Theology, Religion and Society is a Specialized University.

 MF KOM – Center for Excellence in Research, Development and Communication for Church and Congregation.
 This center is an intermediary between scholars at MF and church workers who wish to utilize MF's competency in their own contexts.

 MF Center for the Advanced Study of Religion (MF CASR) organizes the research on religion done at MF.
 It facilitates joint projects between MF and other institutions.
-MF CASR encompasses areas of research including religious studies, history of religion, philosophy of religion, texts and manuscript research, cultural and art history, along with sociology of religion.
+MF CASR encompasses areas of research including study of religion, history of religion, philosophy of religion, texts and manuscript research, cultural and art history, along with sociology of religion.

 Norwegian Philological Institute (PHI) is affiliated with and located at MF.
 The cooperation involves offering courses in classical languages connected with major world religions and cultures.